Basic AI Chatbot Pricing: A simple chatbot that can answer questions about a product or service might cost around $10,000 to develop.

 Reinforcement learning should also take a part in continuous learning.

-Example: A financial AI agent would clean, bias-free loan approval data to prevent unfair decisions.
+Example: A financial AI agent would need clean, bias-free loan approval data to prevent unfair decisions.

 It is important to choose the right set of tools and AI platforms to make the AI agent efficient.
 The architecture design of AI agent will depend on the level of task complexity and the scope of work.
-If you don’t have an experienced team of AI engineers, you'll need to connect a development partner for this.
+If you don’t have an experienced team of AI engineers to build an AI agent, you'll need to connect a development partner for this.
 You can search one in this list of the top 10 chatbot development companies in US.

 Moving forward, if you’re planning to take care of the development process by yourself, here are some things you should consider: